brandonhatfield92/gigglygiraffe/README.md

 1. button.onclick = function() { };

 ***The JS function(.onclick) is used to target the content div to expand and shrink the text area.
-To accomplish this I wrote an  if/else statement that targets a button and using the .onclick function, the statement says than when the button is clicked expand the text area to 1000px and change the button text to "Show Less", else keep max-height of 500px.
+To accomplish this I wrote an  if/else statement that targets a button and using the .onclick function, the statement says than when the button is clicked; expand the text area to 1000px and change the button text to "Show Less", else keep max-height of 500px.